 How Did They Use Catgut?

 According to Maestros Of The Guitar, instrument-makers used the thin part of sheep intestines to make strings after steeping them in water.
 The outside of the intestine was pulled off using a blunt edge, most commonly a knife.

-At that stage, the craftsman would twist them together by hand to create long cords, and the number of strands was determined by how quality the catgut was.
+At that stage, the craftsman would twist them together by hand to create long cords, and the number of strands was determined by how quality of the catgut.

 In addition to using this process for guitar strings and other stringed instruments, they also used them for tennis racquet strings as well as for surgical tools, including sutures.

-However, there were some significant problems from catgut strings, which we’ll explore in a second.
+However, there were some significant problems with catgut strings, which we’ll explore in a second.